tyrchen/renovate/README.md

 # Renovate: A new way to handle SQL migration

+WARNING: This project still lacks of many features.
+It is not ready for production use.
+Feel free to try it for your local development and let me know what migration features you need.
+Please be noted some of the generated migrations are not safe to apply.
+If you have better ideas on how those migrations should be, please submit an issue.

 Renovate is a CLI tool to help you to work on Postgres SQL migration easily.

 Example: